 Lotz of Logic

 Driving around the neighborhood is a great way to get ideas for choosing paint colors for the exterior of your home.
 If you find a house that you love the exterior paint colors on, make sure that their roof color matches the roof color of your own home.
 This is because the exterior colors have to blend well with the roof color.
 Keep that in mind as you look at other houses in your neighborhood.
-Once you have decided on what color(s) you want to paint your house, drive over to a professional paint store like J.C, Licht, which carries Benjamin Moore paint or a Sherwin-Williams store.
+Once you have decided on what color(s) you want to paint your house, drive over to a professional paint store.
+Stores like J.C, Licht, which carries Benjamin Moore paint or a Sherwin-Williams store.
 As multi-billion-dollar companies, they have paint charts up for a reason.
 Now they typically will have the exterior paint colors selected for you as well the accent colors that go with the siding color(s).

 You can also call up an interior designer who specializes in color selection.
 Ask the designer if they are comfortable with picking out color choices for the exterior of your home.
 The designers are great to work with because they can take all the surroundings into account as well.